josafatburmeister/BirdSongIdentification/README.md

 ### Stage 2: Spectrogram Creation

 For spectrogram creation, we largely follow the approach described by Kot et al. [[13](#koh2019)].
 As in the work of Koh et al, we divide the audio files into non-overlapping 1-second chunks and create one mel-scale log-amplitude spectrogram for each chunk.
 The spectrogram creation is based on a short-time Fourier transform (STFT) of the amplitude signal, for which we use the Python sound processing library _Librosa_<sup>5</sup>.
 We choose the parameters of the STFT so that the resulting spectrograms have a size of approximately 224 x 112 pixels.
-Table 1 provides an overview of our STFT parameter settings, which are largely consistent with those of Koh et al. [[13](#koh2019)].
+Table [1](#table-spectrogram-parameters) provides an overview of our STFT parameter settings, which are largely consistent with those of Koh et al. [[13](#koh2019)].
 The spectrogram images are stored as inverted grayscale images, so that high amplitudes are represented by dark pixels.

+**Table <a name="table-spectrogram-parameters">1</a>**: Parameter settings of the short-time Fourier transform used for spectrogram creation.

 | Parameter         | Value     |
 | ----------------- | --------- |